blynkkk/blynkkk.github.io/new/en/datastream_default_value.md

 }
 ```

-The beauty of this method is that you can change the default value of the product at any time,
-even hardware was already shipped to your clients, without need in OTA.
+You can change the default value of the product at any time.
+There is no need to update firmware over-the-air even when product was already shipped to your clients.